MFarabi619/Arduino/Scripts/README.md

 - Opens the Fritzing file.
 - Generates .png images of wiring diagram and circuit schematic.
+- Renames the images with the project name and appended suffixes pertaining to the image.

 ## Learning Log for Bash Script